 Collection and modification of data are the first and most important steps of your analytic journey – and often the most time-consuming.
 Exploratory data analysis (EDA) helps find structure in data – whether in small samples or large volumes of data collected from many domains.
 JMP offers the tools you’ll need to expedite this vital portion of the analysis workflow, with a rich suite of tools to access, combine, filter and cleanse your data in preparation for data analysis.
 The interactive graphics and robust data analysis capabilities in JMP make it an ideal alternative to Excel for EDA and other types of statistical data analysis.

 Linked Interactive Graphs and Analysis

 The heart of JMP visuals are interactive graphs, supported by world-class analytics.
 Dynamic linking allows selections made on one graph or data table to be reflected in all graphs that are based on that table.
 The ability to view multiple graphs displaying the same selected data is one of the distinctive architectural underpinnings of JMP, which allows you to explore the data and build on the analysis in multiple ways.

 Perception is personal, and the open-ended nature of EDA means that you will develop your own style of analysis.
 JMP provides a wide repertoire of best-practice visualizations as part of the analysis output, so there are few limitations.
 Various tools allow you to pan and probe these displays, zooming in for a closer look.
 The innovative Graph Builder lets you interactively build displays with multiple X and Y grouping variables incorporating several types of graphs, including bar charts, histograms, line charts and contour plots.
 Even with high-dimensional data, you can find ways to see structure.
-Added insight often comes from using multiple visualizations simultaneously, and dynamic linking and Data Filter capabilities in JMP make this approach especially useful.
+Added insight often comes from using multiple visualizations simultaneously, and dynamic linking and data filter capabilities in JMP make this approach especially useful.
 You can also use graphs to filter other graphs.